 Then Microsoft could become the cloud platform company they probably need to focus on being, offering PaaS highly secure virtual windows appliances targeting vertical segments they already serve aka education, finance, back office, etc.

-Because, as I see it, for the first time Windows is really on the verge of cashing in the hatred chip that users have stashed away for the company during the monopoly vendor lockin days of the 90s especially.
-Linux was borne of this pent up anger at the “Wintel duopoly” as it was quaintly called way back then…
+Because, as I see it, for the first time Windows is really on the verge of being completely commoditized.
+Linux was borne of this pent up frustration by the “Wintel duopoly” as it was quaintly called back then…

-Now, Android is free and open source, and Mac OSX is like $30.
+Now, Android is free and open source, and Mac OSX is also FREE.

-Other than the definitely superior file system handling of windows explorer, why would someone choose Windows today?
+Other than the definitely superior file system handling of windows explorer (no I’m not joking,) why would someone choose Windows today?

 At this point users don’t want to even think about new OS features because of a lifetime of dread built up around dealing with security patches, driver installation, botched OS upgrades, blue screen of death, deleted files, learning the damned tile thing.